-The code looks like a standard procedural code; there are no callbacks or fancy control flow structures.
+The code looks like standard procedural code; there are no callbacks or fancy control-flow structures.
 It doesn't mean Splash works in a synchronous way; under the hood it is still async.
-When you call splash.wait (0.5), Splash switches from the script to other tasks, and comes back after 0.5s.
+When you call splash.wait(0.5), Splash switches from the script to other tasks, and comes back after 0.5s.

-It is possible to use loops, conditional statements, functions as usual in Splash scripts; this enables a more straightforward code.
+It is possible to use loops, conditional statements, functions as usual in Splash scripts which enables more straightforward coding.